Monrovia station: Neighborhood and destinations

-The city of Monrovia is planning to create a transit-oriented district around near its station.
-The district, known as the Station Square Transit Village Mixed Use District, will be designed to feature mixed retail, residential and office uses, with pedestrian amenities and connections.
+The city of Monrovia created a transit-oriented district around the station.
+The district, known as the Station Square Transit Village Mixed Use District, has mixed retail, residential and office uses, with pedestrian amenities and connections.
 Construction of phase one of the new district started in 2017.
+Between the station and the I-210 Foothill Freeway is the Station Square Transit Center, with a park and parking lot, also new apartment buildings.
 Plans are to restore/renovate the historic 1926 Monrovia Santa Fe train station depot at the location, though the actual use of the station is not yet determined as of 2013.